hsattar/strive-m3-d8/README.md

 🎯GOALS:
-A back-office page, where you can insert the product by specifying the parameters A front page, where the user can see the available products
+A back-office page, where you can insert the product by specifying the parameters A front page, where the user can see the available products On the back-office page:
+Add a button and the functionality to edit a single product (use PUT on /product/product_id) Add a button and the functionality to delete a single product (use DELETE on /product/product_id) Add validation to the product creation/edit form Display an error message if something goes wrong (use bootstrap's components) On the front page:
+Add a loader while waiting for the products to load Add a link to each item to go to the detail page Create the detail page!
+You can use GET on /product/product_id

 🔴PROBLEM SOLVING CENTER / FAQ:
 Learning how to read errors is very important! ✨